opoupeney/dfd/source/devguide/web-gcs/webgc-basic-statictext.rst

 Reference
 ---------

-The Statictext control can be set for the following categories of properties:
+The Statictext control can define the following categories of properties:

 * :ref:`webgc-text-main-label`
 * :ref:`webgc-text-styling-label`